Oh, that is a question. Tell the candidate? Don’t tell the candidate?

 I mean really, attention to detail is key in most jobs.
-Especially anything executive level.
-Certainly anything administrative.
+Especially anything at the executive level, and certainly anything administrative.
 And good grief, if it’s accounting or finance, typos are verboten.

 But where is there slack?
 Do you excuse typos in a LinkedIn profile?
 Maybe not.
 Especially if you’re looking for a Digital Media professional.
 I mean their profiles should be perfect, yes?

 I’m so tempted to send a quick message to people when I see a typo in their LinkedIn profile.
-I’m not sure everyone is as open minded as myself and I wonder how many opportunities have skipped by because your profile is the most forward facing image of you online in word form.
+I’m not sure everyone is as open-minded as myself and I wonder how many opportunities have slipped by because your profile is the most forward facing image of you online in word form.

 I’m very forgiving of LinkedIn profiles, especially if I think the person is not on the hunt.
 You can tell, they created a skeletal profile merely to place their stake in the LinkedIn sand.
 But there are some profiles that are super detailed and resume like and those, well those I wonder.